washingtonBrewologist/WordSearchGenerator1.0/README.md

 If you are reading words in from a file, make sure that each word is on its own line.

 Once a word search has been generated, a solution to the puzzle is availale by selecting 's' from the main menu.
-Likewise, if a puzzle is saved to a file, a solution will be icluded in the file.
+Likewise, if a puzzle is saved to a file, a solution will be included in the file.